MangiameliFabio/MangiameliFabio/README.md

 ---

 ### State Machine Generator
-For the lecture Engine Programming, we got the task to create an addon for Godot.
+For the lecture Game Engine Programming, we got the task to create an addon for Godot.
 I love using state machines in my code but there's always plenty of boiler code to write which is annoying.
 So I created an addon which generates code for GDScript that you can completely modify.
 You can see this addon in action in the source code of [Crunch Time](https://github.com/MangiameliFabio/Crunch_Time) or look up the [repository](https://github.com/MangiameliFabio/State_Machine_Generator) to find out how to install and use it.